mesosphere/dcos-docs-site/pages/1.12/installing/evaluation/mesosphere-supported-methods/aws/index.md

 ## Enterprise Edition

 DC/OS Enterprise Edition also requires a valid license key provided by Mesosphere that we will pass into our `main.tf` as `dcos_license_key_contents`.
-Use the default superuser and password to login:
+For this guide we are going to use the default superuser and password to login:

 Username: `bootstrapuser`
 Password: `deleteme`

-**Note:** This should *NOT* be used in a Production environment and you will need generate a password hash.
+Please note that this should *NOT* be used in a Production environment and you will need to generate a password hash.

 # Creating a Cluster